ytyz1307zzh/RefAug/README.md

 # RefAug

+:tada: **RefAug has been accepted to EMNLP 2024 (main conference)!
+We have updated the Arxiv paper to the camera-ready version.
+Check it out!**

 This is the code repo for the paper *Learn Beyond The Answer: Training Language Models with Reflection for Mathematical Reasoning*.
 Our work introduces reflective augmentation, a novel technique that aims at cultivating a deeper understanding of the training problems, so as to enhance performance not only in the standard single-round QA settings but also in more complex scenarios that require reflective thinking.
 Please refer to our [paper](http://arxiv.org/abs/2406.12050) for more details!

 ### Environment